Plesk - Node.js

 Error starting web application (EACCES: permission denied, open)

-The authorizations should be adjusted here as follows:
+Here, the permissions should be adjusted as follows:

 chmod 0644 app.js

-The file owner and group should be as follows:
+The file owner and group should be set as follows: